Mounika1494/Real-Time-Monitoring-and-Data-Acquisition-System-/README.md

 ### Prerequisites

 * Connect the TMP102 and APDS 9301 to the i2c2 bus of Beaglebone.
+* We are used CMOCKA Unit test framework.
+Ensure you have installed it.

 ### Installing

 A step by step series of examples that tell you have to get a development env running

-First git clone the repo on both the machines you want to test.
+First git clone the repo on the machine you want to test.

 ```
 https://github.com/Mounika1494/Real-Time-Monitoring-and-Data-Acquisition-System-